Why Telecom Companies Should Leverage Carrier-Grade Networks

 Carrier grade- networks specifically designed to support mission-critical applications for telecom carriers

-“Carrier grade” refers to networks for carriers that meet high expectations for network availability, security, quality, performance, and scalability1.Any network can be considered carrier grade, whether an organization leverages switched ethernet, dark fiber, or wavelength services, to name a few.
+“Carrier grade” refers to networks for carriers that meet high expectations for network availability, security, quality, performance, and scalability.1Any network can be considered carrier grade, no matter what setup an organization leverages.

 While there is no firm standard for the network label, there is a general consensus between network providers on what is expected of a carrier-grade network.
 Customers purchasing carrier-grade networks expect them to be optimized for performance, reduced maintenance tasks, and redundancy to enable maximum network reliability and minimal downtime.

 Some key features of carrier-grade networks include above standard build parts, digital diagnostic monitoring (DDM) and digital optical monitoring (DOM) technology capabilities, and support extended temperature range environments.